-Get the latest exhibition, events and programming activities at Queensland Museum every month, with our free eNews straight to your inbox!
+Get the latest exhibition, events and programming activities at Queensland Museum Kurilpa every month, with our free eNews straight to your inbox!

 Our collections are based on the generosity of many people.
 Some significant items are donated directly to the museum while others are purchased through funds from the Queensland Museum Foundation.